Arm-Examples/Helium-Optimization/General_optimizations/optimizing_c_functions.md

 Unrolling a loop can be useful to reuse some data in several computations.
 In the example of the matrix multiply, if we were working row per row it would not be efficient since we would be reloading the same column too many times.
 If we work per packet of 4 rows (so 4 loop iterations at a time), we can reuse the column data.

 Unrolling a loop can be useful (as explained in previous section) to provide more flexibility in how you slice your data : sub-rectangles ...

+In other cases, you might see no benefit with loop unrolling.
+Do not forget that Armv8.1-M supports Low-Overhead Branch extension so the loop overhead is already minimized.
+In such case, unrolling loops can increase code size (which might lead to more cache misses) and might make it harder for the compiler to spot opportunity for autovectorization.
+As a result, you should test the codes to check if loop unrolling can really bring benefit(s).

 ## Helping the compiler (pragma, restrict keyword ...)